MicrosoftDocs/power-platform/power-virtual-agents/authoring-language-support.md

 1. In the **Create a new bot** window, select **Language**.

 1. Choose the language you want to use.
-Some languages are listed under **Preview**, as described in the list of supported languages later in this article.

     :::image type="content" source="../media/authoring-language-support/language-selection-teams.png" alt-text="Language selection option.":::